 Woven Bamboo

 Another creative way to use bamboo as a garden edger is to weave it together.
-This method may require bamboo that is thinner and more flexible.
+This method may require thinner and more flexible bamboo.

-Incorporate one or multiple of these panels into your garden space; use them as edgers along a path or anywhere along your garden landscape.
+Incorporate one or more of these panels into your garden space; use them as edgers along a path or anywhere else in your garden landscape.

 How Much Does Bamboo Garden Edging Cost?

-To edge larger flower beds with longer pieces of bamboo, the price varies depending on the design of the edging.
-A single panel usually measures at 40-50" and can cost anything between $10 and $40.
+A single panel usually measures 40-50" and can cost anything between $10 and $40.
 Assuming you need to edge a length of 60 feet, that would be approximately 20 panels.

 Pros and Cons of Bamboo Garden Edging